-NASA-STD-7012 Section Description Requirement in this Standard Applicable (Enter Yes or No) Comments 5.11 Method XI- Detector Probe [LTR 24] The following semi-quantitative methods shall be used to pinpoint the local leaks and provide a rough estimate of their leakage rates for individual joints (e.g., welds, fittings, plugs) (technique [1]) and for the test articles built from materials that have a high permeation rate for a tracer gas (e.g., TeflonTM flex hoses) (technique [2]) (see section 4.2.1.2 of this NASA Technical Standard for calibration if required): a.
+NASA-STD-7012 Section Description Requirement in this Standard Applicable (Enter Yes or No) Comments 5.11 Method XI- Detector Probe [LTR 24] The following semi-quantitative methods shall be used to pinpoint the local leaks and provide a rough estimate of their leakage rates for individual joints (e.g., welds, fittings, plugs) (technique [1]) and for the test articles built from materials that have a high permeation rate for a tracer gas (e.g., Teflon TM flex hoses) (technique [2]) (see section 4.2.1.2 of this NASA Technical Standard for calibration if required): a.
 Joints Technique [1] for individual joints of pressurized test articles (e.g., for welds, fittings, plugs) single-point leakage rate verification: (1) Charge the test article with a known concentration of a tracer gas to the required pressure.
 (2) Prior to examination, hold the test pressure for a minimum duration of 30 minutes for joints with elastomeric seals and of 5 minutes for welds and fittings or plugs with no seal.
 (3) Prior to examination, measure the tracer gas background and calibrate the leak test setup (a detector probe attached to a leak detector) by passing the detector probe tip across the orifice of a standard leak to verify a sensitivity (see section 4.2.1.2 of this NASA Technical Standard for calibration if required).
 (4) Ensure the resulting leak detector output is at least 40% above the tracer gas background.
-(5) After the calibration, pass the detector output is at least 40% above the same scanning rate and distance used during the system calibration.
+(5) After the calibration, pass the detector probe tip over the test surface at the same scanning rate and distance used during the system calibration.
 (6) Repeat the leak test setup calibration every 60 minutes, any time test conductors/operators are changed, and after the test.
-(7) A leak is indicated by any leak detector output above the established tracer gas background that in the aggregate does not exceed 40% of the tracer gas background (with allowance made for atmospheric tracer gas variations and leak detector drift). b.
-Flex Hose Technique [2] for flex hoses: (1) Partially place the test article.
-(2) Connect the detector probe to the enclosure
+(7) A leak is indicated by any leak detector output above the established tracer gas background that in the aggregate exceeds 40% of the tracer gas background (with allowance made for atmospheric tracer gas variations and leak detector drift). b.
+Flex Hose Technique [2] for flex hoses: (1) Partially place the test article within a bore of the enclosure with the abutting lips that are able to be moved along the test article.
+(2) Connect the detector probe to the enclosure hole to measure tracer gas background and implement the test setup calibration by using a standard leak connected to another enclosure hole to verify the test setup sensitivity (see section 4.2.1.2 of this NASA Technical Standard for calibration if required).
+(3) Ensure that the resulting leak detector output is detectable above the tracer gas background.
+(4) After the calibration, charge the test article with a known concentration of a tracer gas to the required pressure.
+(5) Hold the pressure for a minimum duration of 5 minutes.